hdShang/arxiv-daily/docs/cs-CV/2025-10-23/papers/251021867v1-addressing-corner-cases-in-autonomous-driving-a-world-model-based-ap.md

 ---
 layout: default
-title: Addressing Corner Cases in Autonomous Driving: A World Model-based Approach with Mixture of Experts and LLMs
+title: "Addressing Corner Cases in Autonomous Driving: A World Model-based Approach with Mixture of Experts and LLMs"
 ---

 # Addressing Corner Cases in Autonomous Driving: A World Model-based Approach with Mixture of Experts and LLMs